inna-vogel/crawl_artwork_images_dataset/README.md

 1. All URLs from the webpage: https://artuk.org/ are crawled and stores in .txt file.
 2. Script ro crawl URLs from webpage.
-3. Scrips to crawl
+3. Scrips to crawl images from the website.

 The only thing you need to do is to place the path to the folder you want the artwork to be saved.

-Work in progress...